-Frilu is the Canadian restaurant in uptown Toronto, specifically in Thornhill, offering an Asian-inspired seasonally changing tasting menu.
+Frilu Restaurant is a One Michelin Star Canadian restaurant in uptown Toronto, specifically in Thornhill, offering an Asian-inspired seasonally changing tasting menu.

 Did you know?
 The restaurant name’s Frilu is short for “friluftsliv” which refers to the Scandinavian lifestyle of being outdoors and one with nature.

-Opened in June 2018, Frilu is a welcoming change to the uptown food scene since most tasting menu restaurants are found downtown.
+Opened in June 2018, Frilu is a welcoming change to the uptown Toronto food scene since most tasting menu restaurants are in downtown.

 He has worked at Noma in Copenhagen, where he interned, 3-Michelin Star Benu in San Francisco and 1 Michelin Star Kaiseki Yu-zen Hashimoto in Toronto, where he shadowed Chef Masaki Hashimoto for three years.

 Did you know?
 Frilu is one of the contenders for Canada’s Best New Restaurants by Air Canada in 2019.

 You can see these inspirations from his tasting menu at Frilu which combines the simplicities of local and seasonal ingredients with complex Asian flavours and techniques.